tsaridas/stremio-docker/README.md

 ---

 2. If you set your public IP address for the `IPADDRESS` environment variable, then the Stremio server should automatically set the certificate to the wildcard `*.519b6502d940.stremio.rocks` and should generate an A record for your public IP address.
+Alternativly you can set the value of `IPADDRESS` to 0-0-0-0 to automatically get your public ip address.
 You should then expose port 8080 to your servers and then setup port forwarding to your router to point these two ports to your server.
 Once this is done you can point the WebPlayer to your streaming server on port 8080.

 To find the FQDN that the certificate is pointing to, look at the folder you mounted for a file with a `.pem` extension.
 The filename is the domain you need to add your your hosts in case of local ip address.